luapower/luapower.github.io/building.md

 tagline:  building the C libraries
 ---

-## Overview
+## What you need to know first

-Building is based on one-liner shell scripts that invoke gcc directly (no makefiles).
+ * Building is based on one-liner shell scripts that invoke gcc directly (no makefiles).
-Each package has a separate build script in its `csrc` dir, for each supported platform/architecture.
+ * Each supported package/platform/arch has a separate build script `csrc/<package>/build-<platf><arch>.sh`.
+ * Not all platform/architecture combinations are supported for all packages.
-C sources are also included in the package so you can start right away.
+ * C sources are included so you can start right away.
-Dependent packages are listed in the `WHAT` file -- download and build them first.
+ * Dependent packages are listed in `csrc/<package>/WHAT`.
+Build those first.
+ * For building Lua/C modules you need [lua-headers].

-For compiling Lua/C modules you also need [lua-headers] and, for Windows in particular, lua51.dll must be available at the time of building, so you'll need the [luajit] package too.
+ * For building Lua/C modules for Windows you need [luajit] (for linking to lua51.dll).

-> The build scripts will build `-O2`-optimized, stripped binaries, with libgcc and libstdc++ statically linked, except on OSX.
+ * You will get stripped binaries, with libgcc and libstdc++ statically linked, except on OSX (see below).
+ * Windows binaries are linked to msvcrt.dll and Lua/C modules are linked to lua51.dll.

 ## Building on Windows 32bit for Windows 32bit

+Use `build-mingw32.sh`.

-The build scripts for Windows assume that both MSys and MinGW bin dirs (in this order) are in your PATH.
+These scripts assume that both MSys and MinGW bin dirs (in this order) are in your PATH.

-Windows binaries are compiled with MinGW GCC 4.7.2 and linked against msvcrt.dll.

-Below is the exact list of MinGW packages used to make a complete C/C++ toolchain.
+Here's the exact list of MinGW packages used to build the current luapower stack:

 ----
 [binutils-2.23.1-1-mingw32-bin](http://sourceforge.net/projects/mingw/files/MinGW/Base/binutils/binutils-2.23.1/binutils-2.23.1-1-mingw32-bin.tar.lzma)